apache/spark/docs/sql-programming-guide.md

 // sc is an existing SparkContext. val sqlContext = new org.apache.spark.sql.SQLContext(sc)

-// A JSON dataset is pointed by path.
+// A JSON dataset is pointed to by path.
 // The path can be either a single text file or a directory storing text files. val path = "examples/src/main/resources/people.json"
-// Create a SchemaRDD from the file(s) pointed by path val people = sqlContext.jsonFile(path)
+// Create a SchemaRDD from the file(s) pointed to by path val people = sqlContext.jsonFile(path)

 // The inferred schema can be visualized using the printSchema() method.